 I cannot emphasize enough how essential Torah is.
 Matan Torah is the ultimate demonstration of chanan.
 We were of course redeemed from Egypt solely by chanan - we did nothing to merit it, and could do nothing to repay it.
 This was amazing in itself, but some could say the Holy One just stepped in to help out the "underdog".
 But for the Holy One to then bring us into His Very Presence, and take us as His Betrothed - that is unimaginable and inexplicable!
 He not only set us free from Pharaoh - He committed Himself to us forever.
 The Holy One made us not just into freed slaves - He formed us into a new creation.
 The imagery is that of the Holy One's creation of Chava from the 'rib' of Adam.
-The Holy One took us from the 'rib' of mankind [Egypt] and formed us [as He formed Chava] into a 'helpmate' who would, like Chava, give birth to 'all living'/all who are 'quickened'.
+The Holy One to a 'helpmate' who would, like Chava, give birth to 'all living'/all who are 'quickened'.
 And then at Sineh He took the 'rib' He had pulled out of mankind and breathed His very life into her/us.